-PM to flag off India's Superfast train: All you need to know
+PM flags off India's Superfast train: All you need to know

-Prime Minister Narendra Modi will be in Bihar today where he is scheduled to take part in the concluding ceremony of the Champaran Satyagraha centenary celebrations at Motihari and flag off a number of railway projects, including India's first 12,000 horsepower high-speed electric locomotive under the Make-in-India project.
+Prime Minister Narendra Modi on Tuesday flagged off a number of railway projects, including India's first 12,000 horsepower high-speed electric locomotive under the Make-in-India project in Bihar.

 Here's all you need to know about India's Superfast Train